tkilla77/ksr_webapp_intro/README.md

     return response
 ```

-If we change the URL in our Javascript to point to the local endpoint, we now have a dynamic web page that and a dynamic server that executes Python code whenever a matching request is made:
+If we change the URL in our Javascript to point to the local endpoint, we now have a dynamic web page and a dynamic server that executes Python code whenever a matching request is made:

 ```js
   // (in updateTemperature)